earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 There are a couple ways to manage this.

-- Remove everything via UI and recreate in Terraform
+- Remove everything via UI and recreate in Terraform.

   I reached out to Corey, my local Terraform expert and this is the path he recommended:

   > Use the UI once to figure out how to set things up but then tear it down and recreate it in Terraform.

-- Use a 'reverse terraformer'
+- Use a 'reverse terraformer'.

   Tools exist the proport to take an existing cloud accounts and import them into teraform state and generated the teraform config for them.
 I did briefly try this approach.

   [terraformer](https://github.com/GoogleCloudPlatform/terraformer) from google seems a bit out of date and the terraform it generated was for an older version of terraform that I couldn't figure out how to update.